 Vauxhall’s Summer Screen

-For the past four years there’s been a giant screen in Vauxhall’s historic Pleasure Gardens right in the heart of Vauxhall.
+For the past few years, there’s been a giant screen in Vauxhall’s historic Pleasure Gardens right in the heart of Vauxhall.
 The park is secluded enough to bring you some fantastic cult classics in peace but close enough to the tube (about 2 minutes away) to make it easy for you to get home.